youhane/youhane/README.md

 - 👀 I'm interested in front end development
 - 🌱 I’m currently learning Flutter / Node
-- 📫 You can reach me by: @jasons154 (Instagram) or on Discord: Youhane#3295
+- 📫 You can reach me on Discord: Youhane#3295
 - 🐈 I like cats

 <h3 align="left">Connect with me:</h3>